-In Michaelmas Term, students must participate in the Introduction to the Modern Middle East and North Africa seminar.
+In Michaelmas Term, students must participate in the MPhil Seminar: Qualitative Methodologies for the Study of The Modern Middle East.
 Every Tuesday, students will attend the seminar's introductory lecture and every Thursday, students will attend the seminar, which will be presented each week by a different member of the teaching staff.
 A reading list is distributed at the start of term providing the required readings and essay topics for each meeting.
 Students are required to prepare in advance of each weekly meeting for assessment by the teacher who is presenting that particular session.
 The seminar is an interactive forum in which students are asked to present their arguments and to respond to each other's work.
 All students are also encouraged to attend lectures and seminars offered by the members of the teaching staff during Michaelmas Term across Asian and Middle Eastern Studies, History, Anthropology, and Politics and International Relations.